A Natural Remedy for Sleep Apnea

 Take Control of Your Sleep Apnea

-If you suffer from sleep apnea, incorporating exercise into your treatment plan could significantly improve your sleep and reduce daytime symptoms.
-But it’s important to consult your physician before starting any new exercise regimen, especially with a pre-existing health condition.
+If you suffer from sleep apnea, incorporating exercise into your treatment plan could significantly improve your sleep and reduce your daytime symptoms.
+However, it’s important to consult your physician before starting any new exercise regimen, especially if you have a pre-existing health condition.

 Call our Greensboro office at (336) 346-8988 today to schedule your consultation.
 You can also fill out our online contact form below, and a staff member will assist you.
 Dr. Katz treats patients in Greensboro and surrounding areas such as Winston-Salem, Whitsett, Summerfield, and Kernersville, NC.